Skip to content

 Limitations & Future Work

-• The nomenclature only covers family 1 (pattern-recognition models); foundation models (Chronos/Toto) and dynamics-based models (Koopa/Attraos) are left to the appendix and future work, so conclusions cannot be directly generalized.
+• The nomenclature focuses on Family 1 (pattern-recognition models); foundation models and dynamics-based models (Family 2/3) are reserved for future work.

 Rating

-• Value: ⭐⭐⭐⭐ Provides a "model anatomy" language for the field; future TSF model designers will benefit.
+• Value: ⭐⭐⭐⭐ Offers a "model anatomy" language that will benefit future TSF model design.